bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 .. code-block:: python

     def on_server_loaded(server_context):
+        '''
-        '''If present, this function executes when the server starts.''' pass
+        If present, this function executes when the server starts.
+        '''
+        pass

     def on_server_unloaded(server_context):
+        '''
-        ''' If present, this function executes when the server shuts down. ''' pass
+        If present, this function executes when the server shuts down.
+        '''
+        pass

     def on_session_created(session_context):
+        '''
-        ''' If present, this function executes when you create a session. ''' pass
+        If present, this function executes when the server creates a session.
+        '''
+        pass

     def on_session_destroyed(session_context):
+        '''
-        ''' If present, this function executes when you close a session. ''' pass
+        If present, this function executes when the server closes a session.
+        '''
+        pass

 You can also define ``on_session_destroyed`` lifecycle hooks directly on the